NonoHM/nonohm.github.io/_posts/2024-02-27-THM-Identity-and-Access-Management.md

 1. **Identification** is the process of verifying who the user is.
 It starts with a user claiming an identity, like a username, an email address...
 2. **Authentication** is the process of ensuring the user is the one he pretends to be.
 This can be made through passwords, SSO, one-time codes...
 3. **Authorization** determines what rights the user has to access to something.
-This process is usually done by assinging roles and permissions to an acocunt and normally, the only ones the user needs to perform his actions.
+This process is usually done by assinging roles and permissions to an account and normally, the only ones the user needs to perform his actions.
 4. **Accountability** tracks the user's activity to ensure who is responsible for what.
 This is typically done by logging all the user activity and storing it in a centralized location.

 IAAA helps prevent unauthorised access, data breaches, and other security incidents.
 By implementing these best practices, organisations can protect their sensitive information and resources from internal and external threats.